Presence of hydrogen sulfide in petroleum crude oil and classification

-This safety advisory is directed specifically to those who handle crude oil in transport with the aim to raise safety awareness among consignors, carriers and stakeholders who classify, import, handle, offer for transport or transport petroleum crude oil.
+This safety advisory is directed specifically to those who handle petroleum crude oil in transport with the aim to raise safety awareness among consignors, carriers and stakeholders who classify, import, handle, offer for transport or transport petroleum crude oil.

-Presence of hydrogen sulfide in crude oil
+Presence of hydrogen sulfide in petroleum crude oil

 While first responders should be aware of the risks, hydrogen sulfide (H2S) in low concentration should dissipate rapidly when a means of containment is breached in an open and ventilated area, which greatly reduces their risk of exposure to this toxic gas.
 However, since hydrogen sulfide is slightly heavier than air, it will tend to stay low to the ground and may accumulate where the ground is lower.
-Additional precautions should always be taken in closed or confined areas.
+Additional precautions must always be taken in closed or confined areas.

 Petroleum crude oil test methods

-Although consignors may use ASTM D86-07a, "Standard Test Method for Distillation of Petroleum Products at Atmospheric Pressure" to determine the initial boiling point of some refined petroleum products, its scope* makes it unsuitable for determining the initial boiling point of petroleum crude oils containing volatile components such as methane, ethane, propane, and butane.
+Although consignors may use ASTM D86-07a, "Standard Test Method for Distillation of Petroleum Products at Atmospheric Pressure" to determine the initial boiling point of some refined petroleum products, its scope makes it unsuitable for determining the initial boiling point of petroleum crude oils containing highly volatile components such as methane, ethane, propane, and butane.

 The consignor must determine the initial boiling point using a suitable test that ensures sample integrity and minimal loss of all volatile components.